Binidu01/Camera-mic-screen-share-caputure-in-silent/README.md

 ## Running the System

 `token_server.py` and `templates/index.html` are already running at the live demo — there's nothing to start or host for those.
-The only thing that runs locally is `client.py`, on the student machine.

-### 1. Start the client
+### For students: run the shared executable

+1. The teacher shares `client.exe` (from [Releases](https://github.com/Binidu01/Camera-mic-screen-share-caputure-in-silent/releases)).
+2. Double-click it.
+Accept the confirmation prompt — capture only starts after this.
+3. That's it.
+The webcam, screen, and mic tracks publish automatically to the live demo.

+### For running `client.py` from source instead

 On the student machine: